ckan/ckanext-scheming/README.md

 are used to define validation and snippets for common field types.

-This extension includes the following presets:
+This extension includes the following presets in [presets.json](ckanext/scheming/presets.json):

 * `preset: title` - title validation and large text form snippet
 * `preset: select` - validation that choice is from [choices](#choices),